-A report for the construction of water supply in Afghanistan
+A report on the construction of water supply in Afghanistan.

 Water is a very precious commodity in Afghanistan.
 Actually there is enough for all, but in many regions the locals must wrest laboriously every drop of the country.
 Charities fight side by side with Afghans against thirst, poverty and slow administrative structures.

 The Farmboy Sediq hangs with all his strength to the metal lever of the water pump.
 From the fountain a weak jet of clear water flowing in the metal container, then transported to Sediq with the donkey to his family's farm.
 "Before the fountain was built here, we had to go down to the river to meet our water needs, more times a day."
 In the distance, the brown colored Kunduz River winds its way through the plain.
 Sediqs father Mumand proudly displays on the painted German flag on his fountain: "A year ago, German soldiers have drilled us the well here."
 Sediqs family was lucky.

 But most of their Afghan compatriots are less privileged.
 One study of World Health Organization according to only 13 percent of the population have access to clean water.
 In some remote rural areas, it is still much worse with the drinking water supply.

 Many international aid organizations working to improve the desolate situation - with action such as in Baghak, a village in the province of Tahar in the northeast of the country.
 The dusty village square is dominated by a drilling rig, around many of the male villagers have gathered.
 Amazed, they track how the iron monster itself works deeper and deeper into the ground.
 The German Agro Action drilled here by water and has struck it rich.
 While up in the village the drill is going deeper into the soil, a veiled woman on the river fills the two steel drums on the back of a donkey with brown water.
 Til to day, 700 families in the village have supplied with water from this murky waters.